xamarin/xamarin-macios/docs/website/binding_types_reference_guide.md

 ### RequiresSuperAttribute

-This is a specialized subclass of the `[Advice]` attribute can be used to hint the developer that overriding a method **requires** a call to the base (overridden) method.
+This is a specialized subclass of the `[Advice]` attribute that can be used to hint to the developer that overriding a method **requires** a call to the base (overridden) method.

 This correspond to `clang` [` __attribute__((objc_requires_super))`](https://clang.llvm.org/docs/AttributeReference.html#objc-requires-super-clang-objc-requires-super)